koendv/openscad-raspberrypi/README.md

 The glasses used to see 3D anaglyphs have red lenses for the left eye, and cyan (blue-green) lenses for the right eye.
 Red (hue 0) and cyan (hue 180) are complementary colours.
 Complementary colours are in opposite positions on the colour wheel.

 To see depth, both eyes need to see an image.
 If you look at a color wheel through 3D glasses, blue-green colors appear dark through the red lens; red colors appear dark through the cyan lens.
 If an object has pure red or cyan color, the depth illusion will fail because only one eye gets an image.
 Colors most suitable for anaglyph are a mix of red and cyan; this way both left and right eye see an image.
-These colors include grey, green and purple.
+These colors include grey, greenish yellow and purple.
 To some degree colors are subjective, and what colors to use is dependent upon the combination of display and 3D glasses used.

 Apart from hue, saturation also plays a role.
 The cyan lens dampens green and lets red pass through.
-However, if a color has strong green but weak red after filtering through the cyan lens, green and red may be more or less the same strength.
+However, if a color has strong green but weak red, then after filtering through the cyan lens, green and red may be more or less the same strength.
 The eye then sees two images superimposed.
 This is called *ghosting*.
 Less saturated colors have less *ghosting*.

 To choose the correct colors, two solutions: a color scheme that uses greens, purple and grey, and Dubois shading.